How To Get A Connecticut FFL

 Dealer in Firearms Other Than Destructive Devices

-If you hold a Type 1 FFL in CT The Type 1 License allows you the ability to deal in Title 1 firearms, it also includes Connecticut gunsmiths that may take in and repair weapons.
+If you hold a Type 1 FFL in CT The Type 1 License allows you the ability to deal in Title 1 firearms.
+This type also includes Connecticut gunsmiths that make one off weapons and repairs.